tomaswolf/gerrit-gitblit-plugin/README.md

 Note that the loading order of GitBlit configurations is different from Luca's original plugin.
 The original plugin read _either_ the user-supplied file _or_ the built-in configuration, which meant if you wanted to customize GitBlit, you had to include the contents of the built-in config in your own file.
-That is no longer necessary with _this_ plugin.
+That is no longer necessary with _this_ plugin; the user-supplied configuration augments the built-in one.

 To see the built-in configuration, access it at _\<Your_Gerrit_URL>_/plugins/gitblit/static/gitblit.properties.